All Episodes

 They are designed to protect the president, to protect his power, to protect his self-aggrandizement.

-They are all designed around around one motive.
+They are all designed around one motive.

 And the motive of patriotism and country and constitution is not the motive.

-Brokow went on.
+Brokaw went on.

-He said Abu Ghraib was a big, big scandal, and how it he said no one was really held accountable for it.
+He said Abu Ghraib was a big, big scandal and how it, he said, no one was really held accountable for it.

 This happens in every administration and it's happening again, meaning that no one was held accountable.